There are a lot of potential first-time home buyers that delay getting a mortgage simply because it seems like a long and daunting process.

 9. Check for First-Time Buyer Programs and Grants

 There are many down payment assistance programs and grants for first-time homebuyers available.
-HUD has many local state programs that help first-time buyers come up with a down payment to buy a home.
+HUD has many local state programs that offer first-time home buyers down payment assistance programs to buy a home.

 You can also find local programs on your city or counties website.
 Some of these programs may require you to take a homebuyer education class to be eligible.